jcardonamde/jcardonamde/README.md

 - 🤝 I'm looking to collaborate in open source projects

-- :sweat_smile: I'm full stack but I love the frontend

 - 📫 How to reach me **info@jonathancardona.com**

 - 📄 Know about my experiences, let's connect on [LinkedIn](https://www.linkedin.com/in/jonathan-cardona-calderon-co/)